odoo/documentation/accounting/others/reporting/customize.rst

 .. image:: media/customize02.png
    :align: center

-Once the name is filled, there are two other parameters that need to be
+Once the name is entered, there are two other parameters that need to be
 configured:

 -  **Show Credit and Debit Columns**

 -  **Analysis Period** :

-   -  Based on date ranges (eg Profit and Loss)
+   -  Based on date ranges (e.g. Profit and Loss)

-   -  Based on a single date (eg Balance Sheet)
+   -  Based on a single date (e.g. Balance Sheet)

-   -  Based on date ranges with 'older' and 'total' columns and last 3 months (eg. Aged Partner Balances)
+   -  Based on date ranges with 'older' and 'total' columns and last 3 months (e.g. Aged Partner Balances)

-   -  Bases on date ranges and cash basis method (eg Cash Flow Statement)
+   -  Bases on date ranges and cash basis method (e.g. Cash Flow Statement)

 Add lines in your custom reports